MattiHayes/Wysig/README.md

 Ok back to the code.
 Now that we've got a handle on raw input (at least we think we do), we can modify the code to actually get the `'q'` character back when it’s typed.
 It was also around this point that I decided it was time to start splitting my code into different source files.

+### 🏃‍♂️ Escape Codes and Terminal Commands

+Ok so now things are kinda comming together.
+These two topics are grouped together because naturally they work together.
+To process an arrow key, the excape code needs to be broken down and then the cursor needs to be moved on the screen ... thus ✨terminal commands✨.